Mazid2003/Patents/README.md

+**🚀 Autonomous Target Striking Vehicle – Patent Documentation**

-The Autonomous Target Striking Vehicle is an innovative system designed for precise and efficient target detection, tracking, and engagement without human intervention.
-This vehicle integrates advanced technologies such as computer vision, artificial intelligence, and real-time decision-making algorithms to autonomously identify and neutralize designated targets.
+This repository contains the patent documentation for the Autonomous Target Striking Vehicle, an AI-powered unmanned system designed for precise target detection, tracking, and engagement without human intervention.

-The project successfully secured a patent, highlighting its novelty and technological significance.
-The system employs sensors, cameras, and AI-based object recognition models to analyze the environment, ensuring accuracy and adaptability in various scenarios.
-Potential applications include defense, security, and industrial automation, where autonomous operations can enhance efficiency and safety.

-With its cutting-edge approach and robust design, the Autonomous Target Striking Vehicle stands as a testament to innovation in the field of AI-driven autonomous systems.
+**📜 About the Patent:**

+**Title:** Autonomous Target Striking Vehicle

+**Innovation:** Integrates computer vision, AI, and real-time decision-making for autonomous operations

+**Significance:** Enhances efficiency and safety in defense, security, and industrial automation

+**📂 Repository Contents:**

+Patent_Document.pdf – Official patent documentation detailing the technology, methodology, and applications

+This patent highlights the novelty and technological impact of our work, demonstrating its real-world potential in AI-driven autonomous systems.